 Invitees receive compensation for injuries caused by the owner’s failure to take reasonable care of the premises if the owner knew or should have known about the danger.
 For example, you have a leaky refrigerator in your store.
 However, you fail to mop up the water or put up a sign notifying customers of the danger.
 Therefore, you are responsible for any slip and fall injuries.

-If you believe you have a case for premises liability, contact the Law Offices of James Colgan.
+If you believe you have a case for premises liability, contact our slip and fall lawyers at the Law Offices of James Colgan.
 We can help you build your lawsuit, so you get the best possible settlement.